-4. After a work out: Our Assistant Managing Editor applies some to her joints and muscles after an intense work out.
+4. After a work out: Use it on your joints and muscles after an intense work out.
 It not only successfully relieves sore, overworked muscles but it also helps increase circulation.
 Who would have thought?

 5. To heal burns: Every SINGLE time my abuelita burns herself while cooking, she massages some of this healing ointment onto her effected skin.
 It's no wonder the kitchen always smells like "Vaporú!"

 6. To ward off mosquitoes: Growing up, my siblings and I were the only kids in the playground (because we grew up in a non-Latino neighborhood) walking around smelling like "Vaporú."
 My mom would embarrassingly enough apply a small amount to our arms and legs to prevent any mosquito bites.
 But every now and then we'd still get bit and she'd just apply it AGAIN to relieve itching.